laroche/tastyworks-pnl/README.md

 FAQ
 ---

-- Maybe ACH transfers are not yet implemented.
-I don't use them, maybe email me a sample transaction line, so that I can adjust the source code.
 - Either github issues or email works for me to enhance/fix this program.
 Sample data is best to resolve issues.
 - If you read in the csv-file from Tastyworks into Excel, the floating point price values